spsforks/QB64-Wiki/_CONSOLETITLE.md

 ## Example(s)

+## Example(s)
-*Example:* Hiding the main program window while displaying the console window with a title.
+ Hiding the main program window while displaying the console window with a title.

 ```vb